arpruss/USBComposite_stm32f1/README.md

 * USB Audio: 1 (= 1 TX or 1 RX depending on mode)

+* USB Multi Serial: 2 per port (= 2 TX, 1 RX)

-When combining plugins, make sure the contribution does not exceed 7, though with the above list of plugins you can't exceed that.
+When combining plugins, make sure the contribution does not exceed 7.